gibsong/uphold/README.md

 3. Open terminal / command line
 4. Change to projects top level directory, which is named `uphold`
 5. run cmd: `docker-compose up`
-6. open web browser and navigate to http://localhost:3000/
+6. open web browser and navigate to [http://localhost:3000/](http://localhost:3000/)
-7. When you are done you can shutdown with the following command: `shutdown cmd: docker-compose down`
+7. Shutdown options:
+    1. Type `control c` from the terminal that is running application
+    2. From a different terminal run cmd: `docker-compose down`

 ### Stand Alone